 All other fears we experience fall under one of the above-mentioned categories.
 Even watching horror movies it’s not an additional section, it’s a subcategory of the last heading.

-Still, this unpleasant emotion is a lot of times the reason we don’t move forward in life.
-It’s like a disease and it has the power to paralyze your thoughts and your movements.
-A lot of times, the fear of failure, or whatever, is the reason for not trying anything new in life, therefore staying in the same mental and physical state till the end of your days.
+Still, this unpleasant emotion is also the reason we don’t move forward in life.
+It’s like a disease and it has the power to paralyze your thoughts and your actions.
+A lot of times, the fear of failure, or whatever, is the reason for not trying anything new in life, therefore we stay in the same mental and physical state till the end of your days.

-Fortunately, there is a way to mitigate the effect of this feeling and rise above the thick mist of unpleasant emotions.
+Fortunately, there is a way to mitigate the effect of these feelings and rise above the thick mist of unpleasant emotions.